Breadcrumbs

 Te Pua Wānanga ki te Ao, Faculty of Māori and Indigenous Studies

 Te Pua Wānanga ki te Ao the Faculty of Māori and Indigenous Studies teaches Māori and Indigenous Studies, Te Reo Māori, and Pacific and Indigenous Studies.
 These subjects can be taken as a major or minor within a BA, BSocSc or BCC, or for a diploma or certificate.
-The Diploma in Te Tohu Paetahi is a one-year fulltime Māori language immersion programme taught in a whānau-orientated environment.
+The Diploma in Te Tohu Paetahi is a one-year full-time Māori language immersion programme taught in a whānau-orientated environment.
 At the postgraduate level, the Faculty offers the Bachelor of Arts with Honours, Master of Arts, Master of Social Sciences, MPhil, PhD, and a number of graduate and postgraduate certificates and diplomas.

 The Faculty is world-renowned for its strength in research and teaching.
 Our academics have national and international academic profiles; several have won teaching and research awards, one services on the Waitangi Tribunal, many have won prestigious research funding, and in 2019 we hosted the largest Indigenous Studies conference in the world.
 Students can benefit from this expertise by pursuing research at masters and doctoral levels with us.
-A number of Faculty scholarships are available for all level of study, including a scholarship to study overseas for a trimester.
+A number of Faculty scholarships are available for all levels of study, including a scholarship to study overseas for a trimester.

 University of Waikato College